JvanKatwijk/dabradio/README.md

   * DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and LC-AAC) decoding
   * MOT SlideShow (SLS)
   * Dynamic Label (DLS)
-  * Both DAB bands supported (default VHF Band III, can be set in the ini file):
+  * (Almost obsolete) Both DAB bands supported (default VHF Band III, can be set in the ini file):
   	* VHF Band III
    	* L-Band (only used in Czech Republic and Vatican)
   * Scanning function (scanning over all channels in a given band and collecting